volekkkkk/the-art-of-multiprocessing-programming/README.md

 the switch is on or off.

 Solution: the same as above, but each prisoner turns on light twice, condition for exit: 2(P-1) - 1.

+Exercise 1.5.
+The same warden has a different idea.
+He orders the prisoners to stand in line, and places red and blue hats on each of their heads.
+No prisoner knows the color of his own hat, or the color of any hat behind him, but he can see the hats of the prisoners in front.
+The warden starts at the back of the line and asks each prisoner to guess the color of his own hat.
+The prisoner can answer only “red” or “blue.”
+If he gives the wrong answer, he is fed to the crocodiles.
+If he answers correctly, he is freed.
+Each prisoner can hear the answer of the prisoners behind him, but cannot tell whether that prisoner was correct.
+The prisoners are allowed to consult and agree on a strategy beforehand (while the warden listens in) but after being lined up, they cannot communicate any other way besides their answer of “red” or “blue.”
+Devise a strategy that allows at least P − 1 of P prisoners to be freed.

+Solution: